LucidSigma/stardust/README.md

 * Support for multiple locales.
 * Timer and timesteps.
 * Scene queue.
+* Converting JSON to and from MessagePack (for binary storage).
 * Animation (sprites and basic tweens).
 * Logging and system modals.
 * Basic parallel task scheduling.